tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

-I.

-The Woods

 It was Caleb who told us about the church in the woods.
-Caleb knew every urban legend in town.
+Caleb knew all the urban legends in town.

-Me and his twin sister, Beck, would go along with him in search of proof and a glimpse of the supernatural.
+Me and his twin sister, Beck, would go along with him in search of proof and the chance to glimpse the supernatural.

-There was the lizard man, the murder house on Ash Street, the abandoned sanatorium, where a cult performed black magic and human sacrifices, and of course the Bunny Bridge, which was said to be a portal into hell.
+There was the lizard man, the murder house on Ash Street, the abandoned sanatorium, where a cult performed black magic and human sacrifices, and, of course, the Bunny Bridge, which was said to be a portal into hell.

 They were all easily debunked.

-The lizard man was arrested for illegally owning and selling exotic wild animals.
+They arrested the lizard man for illegally owning and selling exotic wild animals.

-The Ash murder house was the scene of a familicide but it no longer exists, as it was demolished a few years ago and transformed into a memorial garden.
+The Ash murder house was the scene of a familicide, but it no longer exists, as it was demolished a few years ago and transformed into a memorial garden.

 The sanatorium, while incredibly creepy, housed no cult, just a group of acid-dropping goths who were happy to share their drugs with us.